Annopaolo/astarte/examples/sensor-channels/README.md

 For this example you should:

-1. have an Astarte instance up and running with a realm you have access to
+1. have an Astarte instance up and running (not in `localhost`) with a realm you have access to
 2. install the [example interfaces](../../standard-interfaces/) in the realm
 3. register a device that will use those interfaces in the realm; be sure to note down its device ID and Credentials Secret